Slow Roasted Lamb Shoulder

 The shoulder of lamb sits on a bed of rosemary and garlic cloves with another lot sitting on top.
 To prevent these burning, I like to give them a coating of olive oil too.

 After that, it’s just a matter of sealing well with foil and popping in the oven.
 The lamb should be soft and delicious after 4 hours.
-If your shoulder, or half shoulder, is at the lower end of the weight range shown in the recipe at the end of this post, you might want to check how things are going after 3 hours.
+If your shoulder, or half shoulder, is at the lower end of the weight range shown in the recipe card at the end of this post, you might want to check how things are going after 3 hours.

 You’ll know when the Slow Roasted Lamb Shoulder is perfectly cooked as the blade bone will just slip cleanly out of the meat when you give it a gentle tug.
 If it doesn’t slide out, give the meat another 30 minutes’ cooking and check again.
 If you want to brown the surface a little more, increase the oven temperature and pop the lamb back in, uncovered, for 5 – 10 minutes.